futuregrid/rain-move/_sources/quickstart.txt

 The command line of this service is organized in three specialized subparsers.

 * **node**.
 A node is the representation of a physical machine.
-This subparses exposes the functionality to operate with them.
+This subparser exposes the functionality to operate with them.

 * **cluster**.
 A cluster is a set of nodes identified by a name (representation of a physical cluster).
 This subparser exposes the functionality to operate with them.